lizzonsh/sonarscanner-ansible-docker/README.md

 ## Dockerfile
 Dockerfile contains sonarscannel-cli and ansible dependecies from python.
-To convert it on premise we will need to also download sonarscanner and upload it to Artifactory to pull it from there in the right URL
+To convert it on premise we will need to also download sonarscanner and upload it to (Already under reqs folder) Artifactory to pull it from there in the right URL
 The Dockerfile doesn't copy the playbooks, it mounts later the playbooks into the workspace directory so that the image will be strictly the scanners without any yaml files.

 Walkthrough: